6.1 General Information

 - At the time students add a course to their record they are accepting responsibility for fee payment for it.
 Students who drop courses by the appropriate deadline may be entitled to a fee adjustment.
 (See the fees refund schedule and information published each session by Student Accounts.

 Note: exceptions to the University's fees refund schedule are made only in the case of an error on the University's part.

 Changing Meeting Sections in a Course:

 Students may change meeting sections in a course at any time provided that, if the change takes place after the deadline for adding the course, they have the written approval of the instructor of the new meeting section, or the administrative staff person responsible for student academic advising in the academic unit offering the course.
 Changes must be recorded at the Office of the Registrar through ACORN (until the last day to add the course) and on a section change request form at the Office of the Registrar thereafter.

 Note: For some course sections, changes are not permitted on ACORN - these are listed in the Course Timetable.

 Dropping a Course:

-1. Students wanting to drop a course should pay attention to two deadlines in the Dates and Deadlines:
+1. Students wanting to drop a course should pay attention to two deadlines in the Academic Dates: